-It’s been more than eight months since the first COVID-19 case was recorded in Australia, and more than six months since the Australian Government introduced nationwide restrictions in response to the global pandemic.
+It’s been nearly 12 months since the first COVID-19 case was recorded in Australia, and more than nine months since the Australian Government introduced nationwide restrictions in response to the global pandemic.

-While unprecedented measures like nightly curfews, travel restrictions and the closure of certain types of businesses have been put in place to protect the public, the impact on people’s lives and livelihoods is staggering, with some questioning whether the restrictions on people's civil liberties have gone too far.
+While unprecedented measures like nightly curfews, travel restrictions and the closure of certain types of businesses have been put in place at various times throughout the year to protect the public, the impact on people’s lives and livelihoods has been staggering, with some questioning whether the restrictions on people's civil liberties have gone too far.

 So, we put the question to UQ experts across a range of disciplines: how far should the Australian and state governments go in restricting people’s freedoms in the name of public health?